mathews225/OctoPrint-Enclosure2/README.md

 **Software**

-Install the plugin using the Plugin Manager bundled with OctoPrint, you can search for the Enclosure plugin or just use the url: https://github.com/vitormhenrique/OctoPrint-Enclosure/archive/master.zip.
+Install the plugin using the Plugin Manager bundled with OctoPrint, you can search for the Enclosure2 plugin or just use the url: https://github.com/vitormhenrique/OctoPrint-Enclosure2/archive/master.zip.

 To control the encosure temperature or get temperature trigged events, you need to install and configure a temperature sensor.
 This plugin can support DHT11, DHT22, AM2302, DS18B20, SI7021, BME280 and TMP102 temperature sensors.